andrewdalpino/NoPE-GPT/README.md

 ---
 # LightGPT

 LightGPT is a lightweight generative pretrained Transformer (GPT) language model for the people!
-Built using PyTorch and trained on the Fineweb and Alpaca datasets, LightGPT can answer questions, follow instructions, summarize documents, chat, and more.
+Built using PyTorch and trained on the Fineweb and SmolTalk datasets, LightGPT can answer questions, follow instructions, summarize documents, chat, and more.
 Best of all, the model weights *and* code are fully open-source for you to customize, improve upon, and share with the world.

 ## Features